timcdlucas/translucent_interpretable_ML_review/translucent.md

 While this would cause identifiability with the intercept in a linear model, the random columns and greedy splitting of random forests means this will not cause problems.
 The second issue above was that of regularisation.
 Random Forest will automatically consider all interactions between our covariates and genus effect.
-Random Forest is natively regularised by the bootstrap aggregation, and the complexity of the model is further controlled by hyper parameters as in figure xx.
+Random Forest is natively regularised by the bootstrap aggregation, and the complexity of the model is further controlled by hyper parameters as in figure @fig:rfhyp.
 The new model can therefore be fitted in the same way as the old model.
 However, given that I have added many covariates, I increased the range of the mtry parameter.
-A alternative approach available in ranger (but not in randomForest) is to weight columns.
+An alternative approach available in ranger (but not in randomForest) is to weight columns.
 I also ran a model where the probability of including one of the genus columns was scaled by the number of genera.
 The final consideration above was the case where we expect all predictions to be made on new categories.
 This does not particularly apply in this analysis because we may well want to make predictions for a species not in the dataset but whose genus is.
 Furthermore, in the case of random forest, the above methods are suitable even if this wasn't the case.
 However, given a model that cannot regularise as effectively, we might want to control for genus without including it as a covariate in the model.
-In this case we can simply weight the data so that each genus is equally represented or so that each genus represented proportionally to three number of species in each genus in the full prediction set, which could be for example all mammals.
+In this case we can simply weight the data so that each genus is equally represented or so that each genus is represented proportionally to three number of species in each genus in the full prediction set, which could be for example all mammals.
-Many models in caret accept a weight argument so this is a very general solution.
+Many models in caret accept a weight argument so this is a fairly general solution.

 If however, we wish to include the full phylogeny in our model, we need different methods.
 The first method is to include all the phylogenetic information in covariates [@hengl2018random].